jonlt/lagaas/README.md

 ## Misc

-Azure websites don't play well with `:` or even the encoded `%3A` in the path, so
+I couldn't make the Azure website play well with `:` or even the encoded `%3A` in the path, so

 `lagaas.com/1000/http://www.google.com`